ess-dmsc/doc-efu/docs/source/running.rst

 =======

 Once started, the EFU will not terminate on its own but will run indefinitely.
 At ESS is will be launched as a systemd process running in the background.
+However EFUs can be run from the command line.

 Start